Accessibility Tools

 At Tulip Hill Recovery, we integrate a variety of evidence-based treatment options for heroin to support lasting change.

-Dual Diagnosis and Long-Term Support
+Dual Diagnosis and Heroin Addiction

 Many people struggling with heroin addiction also face mental conditions like depression, anxiety, or PTSD.
 At Tulip Hill Recovery, we understand that to treat heroin addiction effectively, we must treat the whole person, including their emotional and psychological well-being.